cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 This trip felt surreal to me –  both for the entire duration of time leading up to my flight to Beijing and for the entire time I was in China.
 Even though it wasn’t, it felt like a novel experience to me, and I had conflicting feelings of excitement and fear when I thought about being in China for a whole two weeks, reuniting with my extended family members who I haven’t seen in 8 years, speaking Chinese out of pure necessity, eating only Chinese foods for the entire duration, integrating my boyfriend with my family, and travelling around parts of the country without a native Chinese person to guide us.

-I consider myself a brave adventurer, but I felt a great deal of anxiety entering the trip which I think stemmed from this air of uncertainty around China.
+I consider myself a brave explorer, but I felt a great deal of anxiety entering the trip which I think stemmed from this air of uncertainty around China.
 Coming from America, Chinese culture isn’t mainstream.
 If it’s talked about, it’s frequently in a negative context, revolving around government corruption, economic competition, and covid.
-Furthermore, positive aspects of the culture get introduced into western culture by being rebranded as Japanese or Korean, which Americans are more likely to view as cool and trendy.
+Furthermore, positive aspects of the culture get introduced into western culture by being rebranded as Japanese or Korean, which Americans are more likely to accept.
 It shapes up to feel like propaganda against China which America pushes and citizens buy, because who knows better?
 For most of 2024 and half of 2025, the US travel advisory listed China as a level 3 country which recommends you “reconsider travel”.
 Other level 3 countries are Uganda, Ethiopia, Pakistan, and etc., countries with serious risks of violence and terrorism.
 At the bottom of the list is level 4 countries such as North Korea and Ukraine.
 Given this juxtaposition, I had concerns about safety in China.

 Overall, I couldn’t have dreamed of a better experience in China.
 To be cliche, I would describe it as life changing.
 This is why:
 - I discovered China feels extremely safe and very easy to travel around.
-This opened up my worldview because it proved the feasibility of traveling, exploring, and living in China.
+This widened my realm of possibility because it proved the feasibility of traveling, exploring, and living in China.
 - This trip reaffirmed my ability to speak Chinese well enough to get around most areas of the country.
 - I noticed that my Chinese was naturally improving through the trip as I actively spoke and conversed in it.
 - Sam met my family and even connected with them.
 He’s the only person from my personal life to have ever met my extended family.